-Through coordination with the Natural Resources Conservation Service, it has been determined that no farmlands as defined by 7 CFR § 658 are located in the project vicinity.
+Through coordination with the Natural Resources Conservation Service, it has been determined that no farmlands as defined by 7 CFR Part 658 are located in the project vicinity.

-Coordination documents with NRCS or Form NRCS-CPA-106 or Form AD-1006, indicating no involvement, should be referenced in the Farmlands section and included in the Appendix.
+Coordination documents with NRCS or Form NRCS-CPA-106 or Form AD-1006 indicating no involvement should be referenced in the Farmlands section of the Environmental Document and included in the Appendix of an EA or EIS and the project file within SWEPT.

-The standard statements should also be included in the Final Environmental Impact Statement (FEIS) Executive Summary when applicable.
+When applicable, the standard statements should also be included in the Final Environmental Impact Statement (FEIS) Executive Summary.

-6.2.5.2 Projects With Farmland Involvement
+6.2.5.2 Projects with Farmland Involvement